-It has been documented that the greatest risk to the health and safety of firefighters is during the initial- and extended-attack phase of fire suppression.
-For this reason we have developed the following criteria for managers to use in the evaluation of Initial- and Extended-Attack Incident Commanders.
-The criteria are designed to emphasize those factors that are critical for the safe and efficient suppression of wildfires.
+It has been documented that the greatest risk to the health and safety of firefighters is during the initial and extended attack phase of fire suppression.
+For this reason we have developed the following criteria for managers to use in the evaluation of initial and extended attack incident commanders.
+The criteria are designed to emphasize those factors that are critical for the safe and efficient wildland fire suppression.